adamghx/ORIE4740_Project/README.md

 # ORIE4740_Project

-Finding Seasonal Effects in Financial Identity Theft Rate in The City of Chicago
+Predicting Presence of Cardiovascular Disease in Patients

 Project Team Members:
 Krishna Raju (kk992), Karan Maheshwari (km857), Adam Guo (hg426)

-In this project, we are concerned with whether seasonal effects or other factors play a part in the rise and fall of the financial identity theft rate in Chicago throughout the year.
-Although financial identity theft does not seem like a major offense, but it is one of the most reported crime in Chicago.
-Predicting the behavior of those theft criminals could hugely benefit the government agencies in preventing future offenses.
-In this project, we will be using the 'Crimes in Chicago' dataset from Kaggle, which comprise of Chicago crime data dating from 2001 to 2017.
+In this project, we are concerned with what factors attribute to a person having heart disease.
+Heart disease is a chronic disease that takes vast amount of resources to treat, and handled inproperly could take away someone life unknownly.
+By figuring out which factors have the most probabilities of leading to heart diseases, we could monitor those factors for patients, and thus prevent heart disease.
+For this project, we would seek to build a predictive model using data from the 'Cardiovascular Disease dataset' from Kaggle, which contain heart disease information of 70,000 patients.